m-faucon/eval-markers.el/README.md

 ## add/change another repl/lang
-`(put 'symbol-of-a-major-mode 'eval-markers-eval-fn some-fn)` currently there are 2 defaults implemented, for Clojoure (through cider) and for Elisp
+`(put 'symbol-of-a-major-mode 'eval-markers-eval-fn some-fn)`

+Currently there are 2 defaults implemented, for Clojure (through cider) and for Elisp.

 # faq
 why not use this https://www.gnu.org/software/emacs/manual/html_node/emacs/Position-Registers.html ?
 It's a possibility, but I don't know, maybe people use these for something else and don't want it to interfere...